expressjs/expressjs.com/starter/hello-world.md

 `req.pipe()`, `req.on('data', callback)`, and anything else you would do without Express involved.
 </div>

-Save the code in a file named `app.js` and run it with the following command.
+Run the app with the following command.

 ~~~ sh
 $ node app.js